sitamgithub-MSIT/PeekText/README.md

 ## Results

 The project successfully extracts text from web articles.
 The extracted text is displayed on the web page after applying some cleaning.

-**Note**: The screenshots of the testing and deployment results are provided in the `assets/` directory.
+For results, refer to the `assets/` directory for the output screenshots, which show the web application's functionality and the deployment on Google Cloud Platform (GCP).

 ## Conclusion